StefanDan8/Procedural-Terrain-Generation/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ../..
 make
 ```
-This creates the binary `playground`, which is the output executable for the third sprint.
+This creates the binary `terrainGenerator`, which is the output executable for the third sprint.
 Run with
 ```
-./playground
+./terrainGenerator
 ```
 from inside the release directory (which is *build/release*).